Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

 /*
 - Special class for any paragraph that enhance most of requirements you need for any paragraph.
 - You may need to use the (padding) helper class to add some padding to your paragraph.
-- Change the color of the paragrapgh as you want.
+- Change the color of the paragraph as you want.
 */
 ```
 ![image](https://user-images.githubusercontent.com/69651552/96676387-7f1e7e80-136d-11eb-8e44-d625dde1ff64.png)